Digital Construction Software | Autodesk

 Learn how one of the UK’s leading contractors is leveraging the power of the AEC Collection and BIM 360 to connect digital BIM data with project teams on-site and enabling meaningful insights to drive key business outcomes.

-Autodesk’s AEC Collection was developed to transform the way building design, civil infrastructure, and construction professionals work.
-Its integrated toolset improves building design workflows, allowing you to collaborate more effectively and produce higher quality design.

 The AEC Collection streamlines the entire construction project workflow.
-Rapidly move from design intent to construction or fabrication while maintaining high quality.
+Quickly move from design intent to construction or fabrication while maintaining high-quality.
 Easily automate the design-to-detailing process for accurate shop details.
 Create 2D designs and 3D models at the same time and connect conceptual design to detailed engineering.

-Autodesk’s AEC Collection software and Autodesk Construction Cloud deliver robust data analytics and business intelligence that digitized construction is built on.
-You can link BIM data to workflows and project teams to reap the benefits of connected construction.